-Step # Description ✓ 10 The post-initialization routine for this patch will: - Schedule the Initialize new registries (one time) [ROR INITIALIZE] task to run.
-This task sets up and populates the 3 new registries added with this patch. - Take note of the task # for this job as you will need it later - Updates data in the following files: ROR REGISTRY PARAMETERS (#798.1) ROR SELECTION RULE (#798.2) ROR GENERIC DRUG (#799.51) You will need to periodically check the status of the Schedule the Initialize new registries (one time) [ROR INITIALIZE] task from above.
+Step # Description ~ 10 The post-initialization routine for this patch will: - Schedule the Initialize new registries (one time) [ROR INITIALIZE] task to run.
+This task sets up and populates the new registry added with this patch. - Take note of the task # for this job as you will need it later - Updates data in the following files: ROR REGISTRY PARAMETERS (#798.1) ROR SELECTION RULE (#798.2) You will need to periodically check the status of the Schedule the Initialize new registries (one time) [ROR INITIALIZE] task from above.
 When this job has completed successfully, check the Registry Update & Data Extraction [ROR TASK] option.
 If it was not automatically rescheduled by the post-installation, then reschedule it manually.